-“UA - Pulaski Tech opened the door, and the instructors opened their hearts to me,” Toby said.
-“People saw something in me that was genuine, and they knew I was sincere about getting an education.”
+“UA - Pulaski Tech opened the door and the instructors opened their hearts to me.
+My instructors saw something in me that was genuine and they knew I was sincere about getting an education,” he said.

 Toby grew up in Dixie Addition, a small community in North Little Rock.
 His grandmother took care of him until he was 10, and then Toby’s mother, a single parent, raised him single-handedly during his teenage years, along with his four brothers and two sisters.
 As a teenager and young man, Toby became involved in selling drugs and was incarcerated three times.

 Finally, he made a promise to his family that he would turn his life around.

 “When I reinvented myself, I went back to the original me and rediscovered my love for reading, writing, and art,” he said.